jsok/puppet-vault/README.md

 * `max_lease_ttl`: A string containing the max lease TTL (default: `undef`)

 * `enable_ui`: Enable the vault UI (requires vault 0.10.0+ or Enterprise) (default: `undef`)

+* `api_addr`: Specifies the address (full URL) to advertise to other Vault servers in the cluster for client redirection.
+This value is also used for plugin backends.
+This can also be provided via the environment variable VAULT_API_ADDR.
+In general this should be set as a full URL that points to the value of the listener address (default: `undef`)

 * `extra_config`: A hash containing extra configuration, intended for newly released configuration not yet supported by the module.
 This hash will get merged with other configuration attributes into the JSON config file.